FundyPhytoPhys/prochlorococcus_o2/Code/Manuscript_O2.md

 <https://proteinportal.whoi.edu/>) [@saitoDevelopmentOceanProtein2021]
-to analyze the distribution of proteins from clades of *P. marinus* in samples taken across a range of [O~2~] and depth, which in turn correlates to peak light at the site of sampling.
+to analyze the distribution of proteins from clades of *P. marinus* in samples taken across a range of [O~2~] and depth, which in turn correlates to depth attenuated peak light at the site of sampling.
 In parallel we analyzed the growth and physiological responses of representative strains from three clades of *P. marinus* under a matrix of [O~2~], light levels, spectral waveband ranges, and photoperiods, to approximate